caring/go-packages/readme.md

 1. Add new package directory into the pkg/[package you want directory]
     - Do not put packages directly into the pkg folder.
 Every package needs its own subfolder.
-    - Be more descriptive and less creative with package names.
+    - Be more descriptive and less creative with package names. (see: https://blog.golang.org/package-names)
     - Document all package names, types & functions.
 Add implementation notes for public content.
 2. Add examples into examples directory.
     - Follow same package / directory pattern used in pkg directory.